Chenxi1818/2024XA/README.md

 2. **Machine Learning & Network Science**: Explore supervised, unsupervised, and reinforcement learning using Scikit-Learn.
 Analyze network structures and models with Network X, and their applications in health, security, and epidemic forecasting.

-3. **Word2vec and NLP Skills**: Master word embedding with Word2vec, train models with Gensim, and analyze text data.
+3. **NLP**: Master word embedding with Word2vec, train models with Gensim, and analyze text data.
 Understand sentiment analysis techniques and text mining practices using Python.

 ## What I Have Done in the Program: Course Projects and Capstone
 ### Course Projects